 It is suggested that you try to explore more sources of income.
-For example, if you are good in maths, you can start teaching maths to students.
-Explore your talents and start monetising it.
+For example, if you are good at maths, you can start teaching maths to students.
+Explore your talents and start monetizing them.
 It is always good to have more sources of income rather than depending on just one.
-Apart from income, put some serious efforts in reducing your expenses, if possible to the extent of a pay cut, if any.
+Apart from income, put some serious efforts into reducing your expenses, if possible to the extent of a pay cut, if any.

 2. Create an Emergency Fund – Next step would be to create an emergency fund.
 It is important to be prepared for any uncertainty which may come.
 If you had an emergency fund and you used it already during current lockdown owing to pay cut or job loss then refill it at the earliest.

 The amount in the Emergency fund should be equal to 6 to 12 months looking at current uncertain times.
-This fund can be created by utilising the money from non performing funds.
-Also, you can utilise your vacation fund for this purpose.
+This fund can be created by utilizing the money from non-performing funds.
+Also, you can utilize your vacation fund for this purpose.

 3. Protect yourself and family from this novel Coronavirus – Another important aspect of financial planning is having adequate health insurance policy.
 If you already have one, check if that amount is adequate if anyone or all the family members become COVID-19 positive.
 While selecting a health insurance plan, it is important to check inclusions and exclusions in the policy.

 4. Protect your family’s expenses from future uncertainties – Not only health Insurance but also you should have an ideal life insurance cover.
 This is because your family’s goal like children’s education should not be affected in your absence.
 There are multiple types of life insurance policies, you should choose the one that suits your needs the best.
 If you have a limited budget, then term insurance would be the best bet.